By R Carter

 It’s my opinion that the peer review process is where data weaponization occurs most often when building an anti-opiate message for chronic pain.

-For the 2016 CDC Guideline on Chronic Pain, there are two telling facts.
+For the 2016 CDC Guideline on Chronic Pain, there are four telling facts.
 First the majority of the selected expert panel was known to have an anti-opiate stance.
 Second, the research studies selected for inclusion, were by the CDC’s own admission, inconclusive for use in chronic pain.
-So instead the panel selected data using opiate naïve patients.
-By all the definitions of good science, this was a major failure.
+So instead the panel selected data based on short durations, acute pain and opiate naïve patients.
+By all the definitions of good science, this was a major failure as third, chronic pain patients represent long duration, chronic pain which by medical definition is mediated by a different mechanism than acute pain as chronic pain patients are known to have tolerances to opioids.
+Forth, the pain management guidelines do not take into consideration body mass differences between individuals.
+For example, a single dose of 10mg of hydrocodone for a 50 kg patient has half the effect for a patient weighing 100 kg.

 In Part 3.2 I will take a look at Liberalizing the Weaponization Process and Widening the Scope of Weaponization.